 The California African American Museum highlights art, history, and culture of African Americans, with a focus on California and the West.
 Special events for children and family programs are offered throughout the year.
 Exhibitions, programs, and events are always free and open to the public.

-Fun and informative exhibits for the entire family, including Space Shuttle Endeavour, Ecosystems, Air and Space Gallery, World of Life and Creative World.
-New exhibits for 2019 include: Dogs: A Science Tail, and Superpower Dogs 3D IMAX film.
+New exhibits for 2019 include: Dogs: A Science Tail, Superpower Dogs 3D IMAX film, Backyard Wilderness 3D Movie, and Math Alive.
 The museum offers free general admission to all permanent exhibits (excluding IMAX and special paid exhibits).

-Formerly the Zimmer, the Cayton in its new location offers five core wings where kids can explore playful exhibits.
+Formerly the Zimmer Museum, the Cayton, in its new location, offers five core wings where kids can explore playful exhibits, a winter camp, plus hosts birthday parties.

 The Getty Center and Getty Villa offer special events and activities for the family.
 Both offer the Family Room, a gallery designed just for kids to explore and participate in hands-on activities.
 The Getty Center offers Art Detective cards where kids find the art and solve the mystery while exploring the galleries, garden, and architecture.
 The Getty Villa offers a Percy Jackson audio tour scavenger hunt for kids where they explore the museum in a 25-minute tour and earn a prize bracelet.